arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/tutorials/updating-the-bootloader/content.md

 The bootloader is stored in a location that doesn't get overwritten by a firmware being uploaded to the Portenta.
 If you upload for example the OpenMV firmware and then later decide to switch back to a regular Arduino firmware the bootloader won't be affected.

 ### 1. Updating the Core
 New versions of the bootloader normally get shipped together with the core.
 That means you first have to update the core before you can update the bootloader.
-To do so open the board manager in the menu under **Tools->Board->Boards Manager...**
+To do so open the board manager in the menu under **Tools >Board >Boards Manager...**

 ![Open the Boards Manager from the Tools menu](assets/por_ard_bl_boards_manager.png)